nz-social-wellbeing-agency/mha_data_definition/README.md

-## mha_data_foundation
+## mha_data_definition
 Standard definition of mental health and addictions (MHA) service access based on available data in the IDI

 ## Overview
-This folder contains all the code necessary to build the MHA data foundation definition.
+This folder contains all the code necessary to build the MHA data definition.
 The detailed data definition documentation is available in the docs folder.

 The code for the MHA phase 1 analysis will be made available when the results are published.